Everything You Need to Know About Merchant Services Providers

 Some examples of online shopping part providers:

-eCheck (ACH) processing
+eCheck (ACH) Processing

 eCheck processing, ACH, and direct deposits are also a form of payment processing, and many merchant services providers will offer this in addition to whatever other services you’re using.
-This comes into play mostly in regards to payroll processing and alleviates the need to physically go to the bank and write or deposit checks.
+This comes into play mostly in regard to payroll processing and alleviates the need to physically go to the bank and write or deposit checks.

 Okay, so maybe gift cards and customer loyalty programs aren’t technically merchant services, but they are very similar and growing in popularity.
-The gift card industry is a $127 billion market, and nearly three-quarters of consumers purchase one during the holiday season — and 84% of consumers are more likely to make repeat purchases with a brand that offers a loyalty program.
+The gift card industry is a $127 billion market, and nearly three-quarters of consumers purchase one during the holiday season—and 84% of consumers are more likely to make repeat purchases with a brand that offers a loyalty program.
 These are great ways to generate awareness and increase sales.
 Many POS systems, for example, have these features built-in.

-Merchant services fees can be confusing, but they generally pertain to the financial services required to for you to transact with customers and do business.
+Merchant services fees can be confusing, but they generally pertain to the financial services required for you to transact with customers and do business.

 - Flat rate: This is when you pay a set fee (typically a percentage) for every transaction.
 Often, companies will charge a certain amount of money for each transaction, plus a percentage of the transaction amount.
 This is one of the most straightforward pricing structures and is easy to get started with.